webdev-Julien/Lilja-Tours-v2.0/src/content/excurs__EN/Lava-Show-Rvk.md

 slug: the-lava-show-reykjavik
 ---

-Watching **real, flowing lava** up close is on many people's bucket lists, but active volcanoes are both unpredictable and dangerous.
+In the Lava Show in Reykjavík, you can watch **real, flowing lava** up close in a controlled environment, as active volcanoes are both unpredictable and dangerous.
 When eruptions happen, it’s nearly impossible to get close to **red-hot molten rock**—until now.

 At **LAVA SHOW**, we bring this thrilling experience to you in a **safe, controlled environment**.
 By superheating real lava and pouring it into the showroom, you can **see, hear, smell, and feel the heat of molten lava just a few feet away!**